simonmichael/hledger/hledger/Hledger/Cli/Commands/Repl.md

 Generally `repl` command lines should feel much like the normal hledger CLI, but you may find differences.
 `repl` is a little stricter;
 eg it requires full command names or official abbreviations (as seen in the commands list).
+Command aliases defined in a config file can also be used.

 The `commands` and `help` commands, and the command help flags (`CMD --tldr`, `CMD -h/--help`, `CMD --info`, `CMD --man`), can be useful.